aspose-barcode/Aspose.BarCode-Documentation/cpp/getting-started/product-overview/_index.md

 ### **Barcode Imaging Features**
 - Manipulate the barcode image borders, border color, style, margins, width etc.
 - Barcode image color, back color and bar color can be modified.
-- Rotate barcode images to any degrees.
+- Rotate barcode images to any degree.
 - High-quality barcode images.
 - Anti-Aliasing for barcode images.
 - Barcode image margins can be managed.